frendsick/torth/README.md

 "Hello, World!" puts
 ```

-Program that adds two numbers and prints their sum
+Program that does different arithmetic operations and prints their output

 ```pascal
 420 917 + PRINT_INT // Prints 1337 to stdout